PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/07/finance2/index.markdown

 It is actually really easy to convert PDL to JSON for HighCharts.

 We create a PDL object with the timestamp, open price, high price, low price and close price in that order.
-We then `tranpose` the PDL since the PDL is stored column-wise and we need to convert it to row-wise.
+We then `transpose` the PDL since the PDL is stored column-wise and we need to convert it to row-wise.
 Then we call the magical `unpdl` function which converts the PDL object into a Perl array of arrays, and then we invoke `encode_json` from the `JSON::XS` module to convert it to JSON.